 Summer is a great time for a pick-up game of “5 on 5” basketball.
 When playing a game of “5 on 5” in basketball, the key to success is for the team to work well together, utilize the strengths of each of the players and repeatedly work their process as defined by the coach.

-As the process is repeated over and over again through the course of the season, the really great teams “develop a chemistry” which is something that is unseen and unquantifiable, but which gives the team an edge over its competition that leads to success.
+As the process is repeated over and over again through the course of the season, the really great teams “develop a chemistry,” which is something that is unseen and not quantifiable but which gives the team an edge over its competition, that leads to success.

 The same is true in the business world for companies that want to improve and succeed.

 A business team needs to work well together, utilize the strengths of each of the team members and use a process that is repeated over and over.
 The following continuous improvement cycle used repeatedly will lead to a new “chemistry” within the organization so that the culture begins to change to one of continual improvement.